-We first visited Ding Dong Lounge after completing a custom sign order for the bar.
-We arrived mesmerised by brightly coloured neon lights already installed there.
-Mat Jorgenson his wife Jessie are the masterminds behind 4 original bars at the same address.
-Each bar has its own unique vibe to match their roisterers.
+Our first visit to the Ding Dong Lounge was after completing a custom sign order for the bar.
+As we arrived, we were mesmerized by the brightly coloured neon lights that were already installed there.
+Mat Jorgenson and his wife Jessie are the masterminds behind four original bars at the same address, each with its own unique vibe to match their roisterers.
+The location, 26 Wyndham Street, off Queen Street in Auckland, is well known for its sensational bars and nightclubs.
+However, until we heard about this place, we never thought to venture onto Wyndham Street.
+It’s like a secret spot that, once told, you’ll never forget.

-The Location is 26 Wyndham Street.
-Off Queen Street in Auckland.
-We were already familiar with the location, which is well known for its sensational bars and nightclubs.
-But until hearing about this place.
-We never thought to venture Wyndham Street.
-It’s like a secret though, once told you’ll never forget.
-The entry to Ding Dong Lounge and Infinity Bar are on Wyndham Street.
-Dead Witch Bar and Karma Lounge are only accessible through the other too.
-It’s a bit of a labyrinth, I think that’s why Mat and Jessie fell in love with the place.
+Ding Dong Lounge and Infinity Bar are accessible through Wyndham Street, while Dead Witch Bar and Karma Lounge are only accessible through the other two.
+It’s a bit of a labyrinth, but I think that’s why Mat and Jessie fell in love with the place.

 Ding dong is dimly lit basement bar with neon signs adorning its walls and a curious sense of mischief that attracts people from all walks to life.
 Locals dropping in for after-work drinks.
 Live music acts play most nights of the week.
 Don’t expect to see any frat boys at this bar.
 It’s a good old-fashioned beer-and-shots rock’n’roll bar.
 Featuring local punk bands such as Green Day, Wolfmother, Steel Panther, Machinehead.

 We live in the age of social media.
 People love to take photos and upload them to social media platforms.
 Bars, restaurants, even hotels that photograph well.
 Get a lot of attention when content creators post photos of unique interiors, food and branding.